IE-bank-team/ie-bank-infrastructure/modules/network/virtual-network-gateway/README.md

 - Type: string
 - Default: `''`

-### Parameter: `publicIpZones`
+### Parameter: `publicIpZunos`

-Specifies the zones of the Public IP address.
-Basic IP SKU does not support Availability Zones.
+Specifies the zunos of the Public IP address.
+Basic IP SKU does not support Availability Zunos.

 - Required: No
 - Type: array